Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 The French government couldn't even protect their own jewels, much less their borders, because they're being invaded constantly and all their Christian churches are being burned down by the violent migrants, right?

-Because France is a collapsing Western European nation.
+They can't even protect their crown jewels because France is a collapsing Western European nation.

-And they all are, by the way.
+And they all are, by the way, they all are.

-It's gonna be wiped out.
+It's going to be wiped out.

 And no one will miss it, actually.

-No, no, I mean, I'm talking about the leadership, not the people.
+I mean, I'm talking about the leadership, not the people.

-Don't don't misunderstand me.
+Don't misunderstand me.

-We love all of you, but you know what I'm talking about, because your governments are completely insane.
+We love all of you, but you know what I'm talking about because your governments are completely insane.

 I mean, even more insane than our government here in the States.

-And you know, we have an insane government too, but yours is even more insane.
+And, you know, we have an insane government too, but yours is even more insane.

 And that's getting pretty insane.